chynwe-bekee/A-HOSPITALITY-ANALYSIS/README.md

 Transient customers have higher patronage.

-2)A RECOMMENDATION OF A SHORTLIST OF 5 AGENTS.
+A RECOMMENDATION OF A SHORTLIST OF 5 AGENTS.

 This analysis is to help us determine which top 5 agents  to recommend to our client.